AdobeDocs/campaign-classic.en/help/delivery/using/defining-the-email-content.md

 Below is an example of setting up a survey in an AMP email. <!--Create a table to with your survey questions and use JSSP to populate your table.-->
 *Link to technote + video to be provided by PMs*

+You can create a mail rule set to exclude specific domains to receive AMP format email types.

 ## Using content management {#using-content-management}